gerbengeeraerts/IAMDEVLOPR/README.md

 ## Get started
 *  - gulp watch your folder in terminal
-*  - Add your database connectin in dao/dao.php
+*  - Add your database connection in dao/dao.php
 *  - you should be ready to go.